‘There is no more English spot in all England, and few more beautiful’. Bernard Levin

 - Best time of year: ideally, an early May morning!

 WRITERS FEATURED IN THIS WALK

 William Langland (1332-1386), Edward Thomas (1878-1917), Robert Frost (1874-1963), WH Auden (1907-1973), Daniel Defoe (c.1660-1731), Peter Mark Roget (1779-1869), CS Lewis (1898-1963), JRR Tolkien (1897-1973), George Bernard Shaw (1856-1950).

 THE MALVERN HILLS

 There is something very magical about the Malvern Hills, they poke up out of the ground and can be seen from miles around.
-They are also very ancient, more than 600 million years old and dotted with ancient sites including the British Camp, the Shire Ditch and the Wyche Cutting; and many natural springs that offer up the very pure Malvern water that was the key to the town’s growth as a health spa in the nineteenth century.
+They are also more than 600 million years old and dotted with ancient sites including the British Camp, the Shire Ditch and the Wyche Cutting; and many natural springs that offer up the very pure Malvern water that was the key to the town’s growth as a health spa in the nineteenth century.

 William Cobbett, the author of Rural Rides, well described the hills as ‘those curious bubblings up’.
 Celia Fiennes described them as ‘The English Alps’.

 Daniel Defoe was amazed that they can be seen ‘so far every way.
 In particular, we saw them very plainly on the Downs, between Marlborough and Malmsbury; and they say they are seen from the top of Salisbury steeple, which is above 50 miles.’